Vanya Petkova: Notable awards and achievements

 In 2019, Vanya Petkova was posthumously awarded the honorary title "Unifier of Cultures" by the Bulgarian Union of Spanish-speaking Journalists.

+In 2021, the book Pirate Poems was fully translated from Bulgarian to English by Snezhana Sokolova and republished in Los Angeles, California by Vanya Petkova's youngest grandson, actor and director Joseph Al Ahmad.

+In 2023, a copy of Pirate Poems was officially and personally presented to Johnny Depp by Joseph Al Ahmad, to whom it was dedicated by Petkova, back in 2009.

 During her life-long journey, she got to personally know the likes of William Saroyan, Bulat Okudzhava, Yasser Arafat, Che Guevara's father Ernesto Guevara Lynch, Fidel Castro, Yevgeny Yevtushenko, Angela Davis, and Miriam Makeba among others.

 Petkova's last book in her lifetime would become Pirate Poems (2009) – a compilation of her most notable work with five additional newly written poems, two of which were written in English by Petkova herself, and dedicated to American actor Johnny Depp.
 The book Pirate Poems itself was also dedicated to Johnny Depp – the screen actor Vanya Petkova admired most, as claimed by her family.
-The book was republished in 2021 by her grandson, actor Joseph Al Ahmad, in the United States.
+The book was republished in 2021 by her grandson, actor Joseph Al-Ahmad, in the United States.

 A year after Petkova's passing, in November 2010, the bilingual book An Armenian Song was issued with the assistance of the Armenian Embassy in Bulgaria, becoming the first posthumous book by Petkova.
 The official premiere of its publication was held on December 2, 2010, at Saint Cyril and Methodius National Library in Sofia.